 Think about a ‘brand’.
 The first thing that sprung to mind was probably a logo, maybe Apple’s or Volkswagen’s.
-But, your brand is so much more than just your logo.
+But your brand is so much more than just your logo.

 Your brand is your identity, comprised of various design elements and communication components.
-To remain true to your brand, it’s important to establish a brand toolkit for your organisation to use whenever it communicates internally to its staff, or externally to its customers.
+To remain true to your brand, it’s important to establish a brand identity toolkit for your organisation to use whenever it communicates internally to its staff, or externally to its customers.

 Your brand identity is the visual essence of your organisation.
 Its fundamental purpose is to signpost your audience to your products or services and differentiate you from competitors.
 It is often seen as just a logo.
-However if you look at all great brands it’s not just the individual mark you identify with.
-Colours, type, pattern, photography, even the sounds of the words you use to communicate, these elements all play a part in your brand identity, and form what we at Mackman, refer to as your ‘brand universe’.
+However, if you look at all great brands, it’s not just the individual mark you identify with.
+Colours, type, pattern, photography, even the sounds of the words you use to communicate - these elements all play a part in your brand identity, and form what we at Mackman refer to as your ‘brand universe’.

 Now how do we practically implement your brand identity and further manage your brand universe?
-The answer is a brand toolkit.
+The answer is a brand identity toolkit.
 Gone are the days of your agency managing every part of your identity.
 As a business, you now need to apply a consistent style and tone across all your marketing.
 Having access to the right elements and guidelines allows your identity to grow from within.

-Each toolkit is unique to the business that uses it, however you can usually find:
+Each toolkit is unique to the business that uses it.
+However, you can usually find:

 A brand identity toolkit assists an organisation and its staff to effectively and consistently build and protect their brand through visual and written communication.
 It’s packed full of resources and guidelines so that every person involved in your brand can govern and use it correctly.